LATEST ARTICLE

 History

-Fulham was originally founded by worshippers at the Church of England on Star Road, West Kensington, under the name Fulham St Andrew's Church Sunday School F.C. in 1888, the club shortened its name to Fulham F.C.
-Fulham's early years were spent playing in various amateur leagues before becoming professional in 1898, and they joined the Southern League 1899.
+Originally formed by worshippers at the Church of England on Star Road, West Kensington, Fulham St Andrew's Church Sunday School F.C. was founded in 1888; this was however shortened to Fulham F.C.
+Fulham initially competed in various amateur leagues until going professional in 1898 and joining the Southern League in 1899.

-Fulham joined the Football League in 1907 and has since had an inconsistent record, bouncing between divisions.
-However, in recent decades, they have established themselves in the top two tiers of English football.
-The club had its most successful period in the early 2000s, gaining promotion to the Premier League in 2001 under manager Jean Tigana.
+Fulham joined the Football League in 1907 and has enjoyed an erratic record bouncing between divisions.
+But, over the last couple of decades, the club has been pretty firmly established in the top two tiers of English football.
+Fulham enjoyed its most successful period at the beginning of the 2000s, gaining promotion to the Premier League in 2001 with manager Jean Tigana notwithstanding; however, since 2013 no such success has resumed except for a relegated brief spell in 2018-19.

 Achievements and Notable Moments

 The club has also experienced promotion to the Premier League on several occasions, most notably in 2001, 2018, and 2020.
-Fulham's highest League finish come in the 2008-09 Premier League season, where they finished 7th under manager Roy Hodgson, earning a place in the Europe League.
+Fulham's highest League finish came in the 2008-09 Premier League season when they finished 7th under manager Roy Hodgson, earning a competitive play-off place in the UEFA Europa League.

 Stadium

-Fulham's home ground is Craven Cottage, a historic Stadium located on the banks of the River Thames.
-The Stadium has been the Club's home since 1896, though it has undergone several renovations.
-Craven Cottage is known for its iconic riverside setting and the Johnny Haynes Stabd, named after one of Fulham's famous players.
+Craven Cottage is Fulham's historic home ground situated on the banks of the famous River Thames.
+The stadium, with a long history back to 1896, is Fulham's home, which has undergone several renovations.
+Craven Cottage, known for its legendary riverside setting and the Johnny Haynes Stabd named after one of Fulham's notable players, has experienced this as well.

 Rivalries